 A WordPress Plugin for Title Case Capitalization

-This may be useful if you’re trying to give the titles on your site a consistent appearance, but it’s no substitute for writing a good title.
+This plugin may be useful if you’re trying to give the titles on your site a consistent appearance, but it’s no substitute for writing a good title.
 There are way too many exceptions and rules to make a simple script behave correctly all of the time.

 The plugin is smart enough to not capitalize the following: